calculang/nested-life-projections-example/README.md

 ## Inspecting the calculang compiler

-For information purposes, `output` folders in this repository include some additional calculang output files; some details included in their corresponding README files.
+For information purposes, `output` folders in this repository include some additional calculang output files; some details are included in their corresponding README files.